Reviewing The Andersons (ANDE) and SunOpta (STKL)

 Risk and Volatility

-The Andersons has a beta of 1.17, meaning that its share price is 17% more volatile than the S&P 500.
-Comparatively, SunOpta has a beta of 1.32, meaning that its share price is 32% more volatile than the S&P 500.
+SunOpta has a beta of 1.32, indicating that its stock price is 32% more volatile than the S&P 500.
+Comparatively, The Andersons has a beta of 1.17, indicating that its stock price is 17% more volatile than the S&P 500.

-This table compares The Andersons and SunOpta’s revenue, earnings per share and valuation.
+This table compares SunOpta and The Andersons’ revenue, earnings per share (EPS) and valuation.

 |